ylaboratory/splitpea/README.md

 # splitpea: SPLicing InTeractions PErsonAlized

-Here we present, Splitpea, a method for calculating network rewiring changes due to splicing.
+Here we present Splitpea, a method for calculating network rewiring changes due to splicing.

 Splitpea takes differential exons in the form of PSI values and combines them with domain-domain interactions (DDI) and protein-protein interactions (PPI) to